 stderr.
 It defaults to the home directory of the associated user ID.

-ZIIP_ENABLE(YES)requests the zLocal agent to offload Agent message data processing and transmission to a zIIP CPU if available.
+ZIIP_ENABLE(YES): Requests the zLocal agent to offload Agent message data processing and transmission to a zIIP CPU if available.
 ZIIP_ENABLE(NO) is the default.
-ZIIP_ENABLE(YES) will make virtually all of the CPU time that is consumed by the zDC to process Agent data eligible to run on a zIIP assist processor.
+ZIIP_ENABLE(YES) makes all CPU time consumed by the zDC to process Agent data eligible to run on a zIIP assist processor.
 The relatively small amount of background activity that occurs when the zDC is idle is not affected by this option and continues to run on a general CPU.

 mparameter must be either

 4to specify 2K or 4K buffer size.
 The 4K buffer size is recommended unless storage consumption is a significant concern.
 The minimum non-disabled value is